brightfence/000/README.md

 3. [App Academy's prep work](github.com/appacademy/prep-work)

 4. [How to count](http://www.amazon.com/How-Count-Programming-Mere-Mortals-ebook/dp/B005DPIKPE/ref=sr_1_1?ie=UTF8&qid=1403837433&sr=8-1&keywords=how+to+count).
 This book is a great intro on computer science concepts in layman's terms.
+It's a quick read and only $2.99.

 5. [Stackoverflow](http://stackoverflow.com/)

-6.
+6. [Touch typing](http://touchtype.co/index.php/typing/tests/41).
+This is a test of your touch typing skills.
+Knowing how to type is a strong requirement for coding.
+You should be able to type 40+ “real WPM" without looking at your keyboard.
+Here’s how we calculate "real WPM":   `Your raw WPM * (% accuracy * % accuracy)`  For example:  51 * (0.95 * 0.95) = 46

+That's it!
+While the

 https://news.ycombinator.com/